Light in painting: Realism

 Linked to realism was the French landscape school of Barbizon (Camille Corot, Théodore Rousseau, Charles-François Daubigny, Narcisse-Virgile Díaz de la Peña), marked by a pantheistic feeling of nature, with concern for the effects of light in the landscape, such as the light that filters through the branches of trees.
-The most outstanding was Camille Corot, who discovered light in Italy, where he dedicated himself to painting outdoors Roman landscapes captured at different times of the day, in scenes of clean atmospheres in which he applied to the surfaces of the volumes the precise doses of light to achieve a panoramic vision in which the volumes are cut out in the atmosphere.
+The most outstanding was Corot, who discovered light in Italy, where he dedicated himself to painting outdoors Roman landscapes captured at different times of the day, in scenes of clean atmospheres in which he applied to the surfaces of the volumes the precise doses of light to achieve a panoramic vision in which the volumes are cut out in the atmosphere.
 Corot had a predilection for a type of tremulous light that reflected on the water or filtered through the branches of the trees, with which he found a formula that satisfied him while achieving great popularity among the public.

 Eugène Boudin, one of the first landscape painters to paint outdoors, especially seascapes, also stood out as an independent artist.
-He achieved great mastery in the elaboration of skies, shimmering and slightly misty skies of dim and transparent light, a light that is also reflected in the water with instantaneous effects that he knew how to capture with spontaneity and precision, with a fast technique that already pointed to impressionism — in fact, he was Monet's teacher.
+He achieved great mastery in the elaboration of skies, shimmering and slightly misty skies of dim and transparent light, a light that is also reflected in the water with instantaneous effects that he knew how to capture with spontaneity and precision, with a fast technique that already pointed to impressionism – in fact, he was Monet's teacher.

 Naturalistic landscape painting had another outstanding representative in Germany, Adolph von Menzel, who was influenced by Constable and developed a style in which light is decisive for the visual aspect of his works, with a technique that was a precursor of impressionism.
 Also noteworthy are his interior scenes with artificial light, in which he recreates a multitude of anecdotal details and luminous effects of all kinds, as in his Dinner after the Ball (1878, Alte Nationalgalerie, Berlin).
 Next to him stands out Hans Thoma, who was influenced by Courbet, who in his works combined the social vindication of realism with a still somewhat romantic feeling of the landscape.
 Thoma was an exponent of a "lyrical realism", with landscapes and paintings of peasant themes, usually set in his native Black Forest, characterized by the use of a silver-toned light.

 In the Netherlands there was the figure of Johan Barthold Jongkind, considered a pre-impressionist, whom Monet also considered his master.
-He was a great interpreter of atmospheric phenomena and of the play of light on water and snow, as well as of winter and night lights — his moonlit landscapes were highly valued.
+He was a great interpreter of atmospheric phenomena and of the play of light on water and snow, as well as of winter and night lights – his moonlit landscapes were highly valued.

-In Russia, a notable realist school also emerged, which developed both in landscape and genre scenes, generally endowed with a strong sense of social denunciation.
-Its main representatives were Vasili Perov, Iván Kramskói, Isaak Levitán, and especially, Iliá Repin.